Domestic Help Guide Beijing

 - Some places to look for ayis are postings on City Weekend (http://www.cityweekend.com.cn/beijing/) and TheBeijinger (http://www.thebeijinger.com) classifieds.
 Another place to check is on public forums hosted by these sites, as well as on Beijing-Kids (http://www.beijing-kids.com/).

 - Flyers posted at local Jenny Lou’s supermarkets can also work wonders in finding an ayi whose family is planning to return to their home country.

 - Networking meetings and other social outings also provide an outlet to ayi-referrals.
-Asking around at playgroups, social gatherings, newcomer meetings, and neighborhood functions is a sure why to make appropriate connections.
+Asking around at playgroups, social gatherings, newcomer meetings, and neighborhood functions are a sure way to make appropriate connections.
 Ayis already employed by others may have friends or relatives that they would like to refer to a new employer.

-Hourly rates run about 15 RMB for a Chinese cleaning ayi with no English skills.
-Monthly salaries for a full-time ayi who works about 40 hours a week ranges from about 1,600 RMB per month to 3,500 RMB per month.
+Hourly rates run about 45 RMB for a Chinese cleaning ayi with no English skills.
+Monthly salaries for a full-time ayi who works about 40 hours a week range from about 6,000 RMB per month to 8,500 RMB per month.
 This depends on whether the ayi is tasked with cooking, childcare, petcare, etc. Often, an ayi will earn a salary increase in each subsequent year of work equaling about 1,000 RMB more per month.